-I also hold the post of Senior Research Fellow at New York University’s Rudin Center for Transportation Policy and Management where I am investigating the impacts of mobile information services and communications on travel behavior and long-term shifts in mobility demands in megacities.
+I am Senior Research Scientist at New York University’s Rudin Center for Transportation Policy and Management where I am investigating the impacts of mobile information services and communications on travel behavior and long-term shifts in mobility demands in megacities.

 I’ve also been a Fulbright Exchange Scholar at the Seoul Development Institute in South Korea, studying the social impacts of broadband on the Seoul metropolitan region and was one of the original founders of NYCwireless, a pioneer in the municipal wireless movement.